By Kelly McNulty Valenzuela @ 1:03 PM

 "The best way to fight racists of any color, black or white, is never to allow their ideas into your own mind." - Ayn Rand

-By Santiago and Kelly McNulty Valenzuela @ 9:23 AM
+By Kelly McNulty Valenzuela @ 9:23 AM

-By Santiago and Kelly McNulty Valenzuela @ 9:00 AM
+By Kelly McNulty Valenzuela @ 9:00 AM

 In this heavily-charged political atmosphere, the issue of immigration once again Is at the forefront of political discourse.
 Candidates sharpen their campaign strategies, seeking to align their positions with the most popular and crowd-pleasing platform.
 Second only, perhaps, to marriage, no other subject has provided so much discourse, controversy and disagreements than that of the immigrant and his or her place in America.
 As it is usually common in times of economic frailty or recession, general sentiment has recently turned against the role of immigration as a whole, with candidates of either party making certain that they are not too welcoming or friendly to the idea of immigrants.